soi-20/brains/_posts/2018-03-21-defining-functional-flow.md

 In Functional Flow theory, building a functional flow system is all about two stages:

-* Clearity and Efficiency
+* Clearity and efficiency

-* Flow and Composition
+* Flow and composition

 ## Fisrt: A Clear and Efficient Machine